Thanjavur: **

 Why name the city as Thanjavur?

-It is interesting to note that the place had been named as Thanjavur by Shri Neelamega Perumal as a grant of a last wish of His devotee turned demon due to a curse.
-Tanjan got boons from Lord Siva and became arrogant and started devastating the neighborhood.
+It is interesting to note that the place had been named Thanjavur by Shri Neelamega Perumal as a grant of a last wish of His devotee turned demon due to a curse.
+Tanjan got boons from Lord Siva became arrogant and started devastating the neighborhood.
 It is said that Sri Anaandavalli Thayar (Lakshmi) and Sri Neelamega Perumal (Vishnu) killed the demon Tanjan, as wished by Lord Siva ( Lord Tanjapuriswarar).
 As requested by the demon this place had been named after him as Thanjavur.

 Marathas’ of Thanjavur and Lord Anjaneya